top of page

 “I love you Lena,” I whispered.
 “I love you and I’m sorry.”

-When it was time to say my goodbyes to her parents, her mom pulled me in close, and we stood there for a minute, cheek-to-cheek.
+When it was time for goodbyes, her mom pulled me in close, and we stood there for a minute, cheek-to-cheek.
 I could tell that who she really wanted to be holding in that moment was her daughter, and anything less just fell short.
 They would never hold one another ever again, at least not in the mortal human way that you and I would understand.

 “Thank you for being her friend,” she said.
 “She loved you so much and I know you meant a lot to her.”
 She gave me a clipped kind of smile, lips pressed together in a straight line.
 When I looked into her eyes, they were crying and green like Lena’s.
 I was tired of people crying.
 I was tired of Lena making people cry.
 If it was up to me, I thought, I would take away your pain.
 Give it to me, I would say.
 Let me shoulder your burdens.